 - Review judicial performance based on performance review standards adopted by the committee;

-- Communicate the vote on the proposition to the judge before publication and provide a process for the judge to provide additional information and request a reconsideration of the vote before the vote is make public; and
+- Communicate the vote on the proposition to the judge before publication and provide a process for the judge to provide additional information and request a reconsideration of the vote before the vote is made public; and

-- Release information to the public about the judicial performance review process and the final vote of the committee, to be disseminated on or before Oct.
+- Release information to the public about the judicial performance review process and the vote of the committee, to be disseminated on or before Oct.
 1 of an election year by The Missouri Bar and its affiliates in a manner designed to maximize the use of the information by the public.

 The Missouri Bar will continue to provide administrative, technological and financial support as may be reasonably required for the judicial performance review process.

 The committee considers a variety of information about each judge, including lawyers’ ratings of judges, jurors’ ratings of some trial judges and written opinions from judges.

 By a vote of the members of the committee, the committee determines whether a judge substantially meets overall judicial performance review standards.
 The committee’s finding for each judge is communicated to the public on or before Oct.
 1 prior to the general election.